-Today AGV’s are everywhere in the handling industry often times replacing forklifts, tuggers and even people as the preferred means to move product through a warehouse or assembly-line.
-As the technology which drives AGV’s improves, it’s not hard to see that these applications have been imagined outside of the warehouse and onto our streets.
+Today AGVs are everywhere in the handling industry, often replacing forklifts, tuggers and even people as the preferred means to move products through a warehouse or assembly line.
+As the technology which drives AGVs improves, it’s not hard to see that these applications have been imagined outside of the warehouse and onto our streets.

-In the material handling industry safety has been a major consideration from the beginning and has only become more and more measured as liability and worker moral are taken into account.
-Ergonomics have also rewritten how employees are effected by the work they do.
-Autonomous guided vehicles offer both safety and ergonomics eliminating the pushing and pulling of heavy carts and when outfitted with lifting equipment AGV’s assist in alleviating unnecessary back and leg trauma by eliminating bending and lifting.
+In the material handling industry, safety has been a major consideration from the beginning and has only become more and more measured as liability and worker morale are taken into account.
+Ergonomics have also rewritten how employees are affected by the work they do.
+Autonomous guided vehicles offer both safety and ergonomics, eliminating the pushing and pulling of heavy carts and, when outfitted with lifting equipment, assist in alleviating unnecessary back and leg trauma by eliminating bending and lifting.

-AGV’s are powered by powerful electric batteries, removing fossil fuels from the equation offering a cleaner environment for employees to work in.
-The Green angle is one that has been trending for years and AGV’s have lead the charge.
-The argument to employ an AGV system in your warehouse or manufacturing facility is only becoming more and more feasible with costs falling and safety on the rise where they are currently applied.
+AGVs are powered by powerful electric batteries, removing fossil fuels from the equation and offering a cleaner environment for employees to work in.
+The Green angle is one that has been trending for years, and AGVs have led the charge.
+The argument to employ an AGV system in your warehouse or manufacturing facility is only becoming more and more feasible, with costs falling and safety on the rise where they are currently applied.

 With laser guidance and motion detection as well as zero radius turning, programmable speeds and the ability to follow magnetic tape, AGVs have never been more in demand around the world.